php-fig/fig-standards/proposed/extended-coding-style-guide.md

 ### 5.6 `try`, `catch`, `finally`

-A `try catch finally` block looks like the following.
+A `try-catch-finally` block looks like the following.
 Note the placement of parentheses, spaces, and braces.

 ```php